Ditema tsa Dinoko

-As of 2025, no proposal has been made to encode the script in Unicode.
+As of 2026, no proposal has been made to encode the script in Unicode.

 The script is designed for the phonologies of the siNtu languages at large.
-It was created with the goal of creating a more linguistically efficient writing system, to remedy the slowness in reading the highly agglutinative languages of the region, due to numerous multigraphs used in their standard orthographies in Latin script.
+It was created as a syllabic system, to suit the highly agglutinative languages of the region.

-Languages written in the script include ones that have no standardised Latin orthography, such as Eastern Sotho languages like sePulana and the majority of the Tekela languages.
+Languages written in the script include ones that have no standardised Latin orthography, such as an Eastern Sotho language like sePulana and the majority of the Tekela languages.
 A diacritic that indicates vowel nasality, known as ingungwanyana, is provided specifically for the Tekela languages.
 As with the Latin orthographies, there is no provision for tone, which can generally be inferred from context.